DIPCF/DIPCP/src/renderer/docs/Contribution_Points_System_White_Paper_en_V3.0.md

 ## **3. System Operation & Processes**

 ### **3.1 Contribution Workflow**
-1.  **Submit:** Contributors submit contributions via official channels like GitHub or SPCP.
+1.  **Submit:** Contributors submit contributions via official channels like GitHub or DIPCP.
 2.  **Accept:** Contributions are accepted/merged by project Maintainers or IP Editors.
 3.  **Review:** The CRC reviews all "Accepted" contributions weekly.
 4.  **Assign Points:** The CRC assigns points (HP and RP) based on the "Valuation Guide".